 All excavation work, including structure excavation and rock excavation required to construct the soil nail wall and initial shotcrete to the lines and grades indicated on the plans will be paid for in accordance with Section 203.

-Shotcrete, incidental shotcrete to fill overbreak, incidental flowfill to fill overbreak, and all shotcrete steel or mesh reinforcement delineated in the plans will be paid for in accordance with Section 641 Shotcrete.
+incidental shotcrete to fill overbreak and incidental flowfill to fill overbreakwill be paid for in accordance with Section 641.
+All shotcrete steel or mesh reinforcement delineated in the plans will be included in the cost of initial facing.